The End Ecocide on Earth initiative

-The Stop Ecocide Foundation are bringing together an expert panel of international lawyers advised by top climate and environment scientists which will include Valerie Cabanes (End Ecocide on Earth) .
-The purpose of this panel is to develop an up-to-date, clear and legally robust definition of ecocide for review and potential proposal by states they are working with.
+The Stop Ecocide Foundation convened an expert panel of international lawyers advised by top climate and environment scientists includes Valerie Cabanes (End Ecocide on Earth) .
+The purpose of the panel was to develop an up-to-date, clear and legally robust definition of ecocide for review and potential proposal by states they are working with.

 In May 2021 the European Parliament voted to support calls for ecocide law in two key reports, one from the Legal Affairs Committee on the liability of companies for environmental damage urging the European Commission to ‘study the relevance of ecocide to EU law and EU diplomacy’ (para 12) a significant step long advocated by MEP Marie Toussaint (Greens/EFA) who coordinates the Global Ecocide Alliance of Parliamentarians.

 Another report by the Foreign Affairs Committee on the effects of climate change on human rights and the role of environmental defenders on this matter resolved to encourage the ‘EU and its Member States to take a bold initiative …to pave the way within the International Criminal Court (ICC) towards new negotiations between the parties with a view to recognising ecocide as an international crime under the Rome Statute (para 11).

 On the 22nd June 2021 the international drafting panel convened by the Stop Ecocide Foundation published the draft definition of ecocide law that they have defined the law as follows:

 ‘Ecocide means ‘unlawful or wanton acts committed with knowledge that there is a substantial likelihood of severe and either widespread or long-term damage to the environment being caused by those acts’.